Navigation

 Image showing boy with chickenpox

 The spots appear in patches or ‘crops’ and may spread to your arms and legs.
 You may also get them in your mouth, nose and genitals.
 The blisters can be extremely itchy and will usually crust over within a few days, forming scabs.
-They can take around two weeks to heal completely.
+They can take up to two weeks to heal completely.

 Image showing chickenpox blisters